 This climatology is an update of older climatologies, archived at

-The climatology is available in three formats (Matlab, ASCII and NetCDF), and three versions are available.
+The climatology is available in three formats (Matlab, ASCII and NetCDF), and three versions are available using a secure FTP client, such as FileZilla.
 The first version (Matlab binary format / ASCII / NetCDF) contains annual mean values of the near-surface currents.
 The Matlab files contains the following variables:

 Lon (1x1440): longitude (degrees), negative=West.